Open-Paws/Datasets/README.md

 It's also important to note that **the CRITERIA score is currently being generated with simple prompting to an LLM and therefore is not always entirely acccurate.** It works well enough to perform basic filtering, but it should always be taken with a grain of salt beyond that.
 As we collect more human fedback data from animal advocates, we will tune more accurate models to generate these scores.

+## Language Selection

+There are more than [7,000 officially recognised living languages](https://www.ethnologue.com/) and unfortunately due to resource constraints, we don't have the capacity or knowledge required to cover all of them.
+We therefore selected the languages that we believe we are most likely to find relevant data in and/or find volunteers to help us collect and rank data in.

+However, we welcome all languages with open arms and would love to further expand the range of languages we are able to cover.
+If you speak a language that is not already listed, please [contact us through the submission form on our website](https://www.openpaws.ai/get-involved) with more details so we can work together to ensure your language is added to the project.

 ## License

 All data in this repository is open source under permissive licenses such as Apache 2.0 or MIT.
 Any data added by contributors must also include a permissive license.
 In cases where data was scraped or existing datasets were used, proof of the permissive license must be included.
 For human-generated data, proof of permission must be included.